dhruv0050/Alumni-Connect/README.md

 - Students can post queries for free
 - Alumni can voluntarily respond and help out juniors without any session booking

+### 🧑‍💼 Internal Job/Internship Alerts
+- Alumni can post openings from their companies to give students insider access to opportunities

 ---

 ## 🚀 Features to be added in Future